Bonapartists (political party): Ideology

 Philosophically, Bonapartism was Napoleon's adaptation of the principles of the French Revolution to suit his imperial form of rule.
 Desires for public order, national glory, and emulation of the Roman Empire had combined to create a Caesarist coup d'etat for General Bonaparte on 18 Brumaire.
-Though he espoused adherence to revolutionary precedents, he "styled his direct and personal rule on the Old Regime monarchs."
+Although he espoused adherence to revolutionary precedents, he "styled his direct and personal rule on the Old Regime monarchs".

 For Bonapartists, the most significant lesson of the Revolution was that unity of government and the governed was paramount.

-The honey bee was a prominent political emblem for both the First and Second Empires.
-It represented the Bonapartist ideal of devoted service, self-sacrifice and social loyalty.
+The honey bee was a prominent political emblem for both the First and Second Empires; it represented the Bonapartist ideal of devoted service, self-sacrifice and social loyalty.
 The defining characteristics of political Bonapartism were flexibility and adaptability.
 Napoleon III once commented on the diversity of opinions in his cabinet, united under the banner of Bonapartism.
 Referring to the leading figures in the government of the Second Empire, he remarked: "The Empress is a Legitimist, Morny is an Orléanist, Prince Napoleon is a Republican, and I myself am a Socialist.
 There is only one Bonapartist, Persigny – and he is mad!"

 Election results

 In the French political spectrum

-According to historian René Rémond's famous 1954 book, Les Droites en France, Bonapartism constitutes one of the three French right-wing families; the latest one after far-right Legitimism and center-right Orléanism.
-According to him, both Boulangisme and Gaullism are considered to be forms of Bonapartism.
-However, this has been consistently disputed by Bonapartists and by many other historians.
-Notable examples of the latter include Vincent Cronin, who referred to Napoleonic government as "middle-of-the-road", André Castelot in his Bonaparte, for whom being above and outside of party struggles was the founding principle of Bonapartism and Louis Madelin, who describes Napoleon's role in French history as being the great reconciler after the divides and wounds of the French Revolution (conclusion to Histoire du Consulat et de l'Empire).
+According to historian René Rémond's famous 1954 book Les Droites en France, Bonapartism constitutes one of the three French right-wing families; the latest one after far-right Legitimism and center-right Orléanism.
+According to him, both Boulangisme and Gaullism are considered to be forms of Bonapartism; however, this has been consistently disputed by Bonapartists and by many other historians.
+Notable examples of the latter include Vincent Cronin, who referred to Napoleonic government as "middle-of-the-road", as well as André Castelot in his Bonaparte, for whom being above and outside of party struggles was the founding principle of Bonapartism, and Louis Madelin, who describes Napoleon's role in French history as being the great reconciler after the divides and wounds of the French Revolution (conclusion to Histoire du Consulat et de l'Empire).
 In their own time, both Napoleon I and Napoleon III refused to be classed as either leftist or rightist, arguing that to claim to govern a country in the name of a faction meant acting against the national interest and one day succumbing to its influence.
 In Des Idées Napoléoniennes (On Napoleonic Ideas), published in 1839, the future Napoleon III quoted his uncle's words to the Council of State on this subject, ending with the following explanation: